Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

 - `ui/` calls HTTP APIs served by `core-service` only.
 It should never talk to MQTT directly.
 - `core-service` is the single writer to the database and the HTTP surface area for external clients.
 It exposes the D-Bus `WhitelistService` and `CertificateService` used by internal workers and must enforce the permission model.
 - `provisioning-service/` owns MQTT bootstrap and delegates certificate issuance to Core over D-Bus (`CertificateService`).
-It validates provisioning UUIDs by calling Core's D-Bus `WhitelistService` and no longer exposes its own whitelist API.
+It validates provisioning UUIDs by calling Core's D-Bus `WhitelistService` and marks them as used after successful provisioning.
+Whitelist enforcement is enabled by default via `ENFORCE_WHITELIST=true`.
 - `twin-service/` maintains digital twins (desired/reported state, deltas, reconciliation).
 Subscribes/publishes to twin topics and updates the DB via shared repositories.
 - `mqtt-broker/` config enforces mTLS, maps cert subject → device identity, and defines ACLs per topic family.
     - Provisioning topics are open to any authenticated client (mTLS) at the broker layer; authorization is enforced by `provisioning-service` via whitelist UUID validation.
 This supports shared provisioning certificates.